smart-on-fhir/fhir-bulk-data-docs/export.md

 - HTTP status code of ```5XX```
 - Optionally a JSON FHIR OperationOutcome in the body
+- Even if some resources cannot successfully be exported, the overall export operation may still succeed.
+In this case, the `Response.error` array of the completion Response must be populated (see below) with a file containing `OperationOutcome` resources to indicate what went wrong.

 #### Response - Complete Status